skalenetwork/documentation/validators/schain-upgrade.md

 5. Ensure that lvm2 package is installed on your system (`dpkg -l | grep lvm2`)

-6. Ensure that iptables-persistent is installed on your system (`dpkg -l | grep iptables-persistant`)
+6. Ensure that iptables-persistent is installed on your system (`dpkg -l | grep iptables-persistent`)

 7. If there is any docker daemon failures please take a look to the service logs using `journalctl -u docker.service`.
 Also it's better to save them to share with the team to troubleshoot an issue.
 See more info in the [docker docs]('https://docs.docker.com/config/daemon/')